 Their native habitat is in the tropical forest understory in leaf litter, so they don’t need much light although do prefer having loose soil with a lot of organic matter.
 They do not like to be overwatered, so make sure their container has good drainage and only water when the top inch of soil is dry.
 They like high humidity in summer and temperatures not lower than 55 degrees.

 5. Golden Pothos (Epipremnum aureum)

-The golden pothos, Epipremnum aureum, also called devil’s ivy or devil’s vine, is a tropical vining plant with pretty heart-shaped leaves.
+The golden pothos, Epipremnum aureum, also called devil’s ivy or devil’s vine, is a tropical low light vining plant with pretty heart-shaped leaves.
 It’s native to the South Pacific, and is very easy to grow, doing perfectly fine without direct sunlight in low light conditions.
 To add to its simplicity, it even tolerates drought conditions (but not totally drying out and wilting), although is toxic to pets, so beware to keep it out of reach of animals.

 The pretty leaves can be variegated with white, yellow, or pale green striping, and vines can grow very long in favorable growing conditions.
 It does not flower, and likes moist, well-drained soil that dries out between watering.
 The vigorous vining nature of pothos makes it a nice plant for hanging baskets (in fact, this is exactly why this is one of my top picks for the best low light hanging plants you can add to your home) or to train on a trellis.

 The dragon tree, Dracaena marginata, is an attractive plant growing from a central woody stalk with branches sprouting spiky red-edged leaves.
 It’s a striking plant for any indoor space, growing up to six feet in favorable growing conditions.
 It’s a broadleaf evergreen native to Madagascar that grows slowly and is toxic to dogs and cats.